sonsofcrypto/web3wallet/README.md

 ### NOTE: Currently under active development.
 MVP within 4 weeks.

 This repo contains iOS, Android and React browser extension apps.
-All apps use shared GoLang `web3lib` for all of web3 needs.
+All apps use shared ~GoLang~ Kotlin `web3lib` for all of web3 needs.
 Creating and managing wallets, signing transactions, connecting to networks, interacting with smart contracts.

 ## Compilation instructions
 - Clone and checkout submodules `web3lib`